Analysts Mean recommendation for Ambev S.A. (ABEV) was 3.20: Is this the key time?

 Sponsored

-The company’s shares, operating in the sector of Consumer Defensive managed to top a trading volume set approximately around 20544910 for the day, which was evidently lower, when compared to the average daily volumes of the shares.
+The company’s shares, operating in the sector of Consumer Defensive managed to top a trading volume set approximately around 35342064 for the day, which was evidently higher, when compared to the average daily volumes of the shares.

 During the last month, 4 analysts gave the Ambev S.A. a BUY rating, 0 of the polled analysts branded the stock as an OVERWEIGHT, 7 analysts were recommending to HOLD this stock, 1 of them gave the stock UNDERWEIGHT rating, and 3 of the polled analysts provided SELL rating.